engineal/mips-minecraft/README.md

 # mips-minecraft
-A Minecraft datapack that creates a MIPS emulator in a Minecraft world.
-The goal of this project is to emulate a MIPS32 Release 6 processor.
-It can execute at least 1 instruction every Minecraft tick, resulting in a base clock speed of 20Hz.
-It can now also be overclocked to execute more than 1 instruction per tick, but care has to be taken so that we don't exceed the maxCommandChainLength gamerule.
-Depending on what your computer can handle, with the default maxCommandChainLength of 65,536 it can probably be overclocked with a x64 multiplier, giving us a clock speed of 1.28 kHz.
+A Minecraft datapack that emulates a MIPS32 Release 6 processor in a Minecraft world.

 This is still a work in progress, and there is much left to finish.